undergrad-partner-school

 Deadlines

 Be sure to apply to this school by March 1.
-For transfer students, note that the application deadline is June 1.
+If you are applying for a transfer, note that the application deadline is June 1.

 Retention Rate

-The freshman retention rate for Florida State University was 93.9% in 2023, which is an outstanding retention rate only the most prestigious institutions have.
+As reported in 2025, the freshman retention rate for Florida State University was 95.9%, which is an amazing retention rate only the most prestigious institutions have.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
-At this school, the rate of students graduating within six years is 85%, which is considered an above-average graduation rate.
+The graduation rate is another indicator to take into account.
+It reflects the proportion of students who obtain their degrees within the expected timeframe.
+At this academic institution, the proportion of students graduating in six years is 86%, which is considered an above-average graduation rate.

 Student Body